Applications and Assignments FAQ

 When do the halls close during semester break?

-What are RA's?
+What are RAs?

+Attending university can be both an exciting and challenging time.
+Fortunately, you will be able to depend on your RA for support.
 Your RA has not only experienced the day-to-day problems and anxieties that you may encounter as a student, but has been specially trained to help you handle them.
 RAs are there to help you adapt to your living and academic environment.
 They will guide you through the many issues that confront today's college student, such as academic difficulties, social life, and personal problems.

 RAs also lead various activities that allow you an opportunity to meet and interact with other students at Tech.
 You will have many opportunities to take part in a variety of activities that will help you grow socially, academically and culturally.
 The RAs are committed to helping you achieve the best college experience by keeping you connected to all the opportunities Tech and the surrounding community have to offer.